ley7/Memory_Game/README.md

 Game rules:</br>
   &emsp;Single Player:</br>
   &emsp;&emsp;You will have 10 minutes to finish the game.
 Each mach will give you 2 points.
 Your best points will be recorded.
 If you finish the game in 10 mins, you win.
-Otherwise, you lose</br>
+  &emsp;&emsp;Otherwise, you lose</br>
   &emsp;Two Players:</br>
   &emsp;&emsp;You need to compete with another player.
 Watch and remember during the other player's turn.
-When the game is finished, the player with higher scores wins
+When the game is finished, the player with higher scores wins</br>